Connor14/AbundantMusic.NET/README.md

 As Per noted in the *Help/Credits > Questions and Answers* tab of the original **Abundant Music** application, **_all songs_** are licensed under **_CC0, "No rights reserved"_**.
 He included a link to the license which can be found here: https://creativecommons.org/share-your-work/public-domain/cc0

 The **Abundant Music** repository contained its own `LICENSE` file including the *MIT* license and *Copyright (c) 2017 Per Nyblom*.
-The same license can be found in the `abundant-music-composer` directory of this repository.
+The same license can be found in the `AbundantMusic.NET/abundant-music-composer` directory of this repository.

 ### Future Development

 Cleaning up the modified JavaScript files is the number one thing on my todo list.
-It works as is, but the readability needs to be improved.
+It works as is, but the readability and code quality need to be improved.

+Error checking should also be implemented

+I will add a demo project shortly